Matthew 5

 Matthew 5 is the fifth chapter of the Gospel of Matthew in the New Testament.
 It contains the first portion of the Sermon on the Mount, the other portions of which are contained in chapters 6 and 7.
 Portions are similar to the Sermon on the Plain in Luke 6, but much of the material is found only in Matthew.
 It is one of the most discussed and analyzed chapters of the New Testament.
-Warren Kissinger reports that among early Christians, no chapter was more often cited by early scholars.
-The same is true in modern scholarship.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 48 verses.

 Textual witnesses

 Some early manuscripts containing text from this chapter are: